Gnyblast/WallSync/README.md

 ## Usage

+1. Download the `wallSync` binary
+    1. Download the `wallSync` binary from the releases.
+    2. Move the `wallSync` binary somewhere in your `PATH`
+    3. Construct your command and add it to your start-up script or create a `systemd` file and enable it.
+2. Compile from source code
     1. Clone the source code `git clone https://github.com/gnyblast/wallsync`
     2. `cd` into the directory top level and run `go build ./cmd/wallSync`
     3. Move the compiled `wallSync` binary somewhere in your `PATH`
     4. Construct your command and add it to your start-up script or create a `systemd` file and enable it.

 ### Examples